MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/docker_windows.md

 ## Install the Docker Client / Daemon for Windows:

+The Docker Daemon and Client have been developed in the Go language.
+At this time, docker.exe does not install as a Windows Service.
+There are several methods that can be used to create a service, we will give one example here using nssm.exe.

 Download docker.exe from "https://aka.ms/ContainerTools" and copy it into **c:\windows\system32** of your container host.

 Create a folder **c:\programdata\docker** and copy **runDockerDaemon.cmd** into this folder.